What is a prepayment meter?

 - owe a debt to a previous supplier

-- are bankrupt and the debt is for before you were bankrupt
+- are bankrupt and the debt has been owed since before you were bankrupt

-In winter (1 October- 31 March), they must take all reasonable steps to avoid disconnecting you if you:
+In winter (1 October to 31 March), your supplier must take all reasonable steps to avoid disconnecting you if you:

 - have reached state pension age